ShaniyaS13/SOC-L1-Alert-Triage-Writeup/Incident-handling-with-Splunk-README.md

 ## Conclusion
 This investigation demonstrates how Splunk can be leveraged for incident handling, starting with the detection of reconnaissance activity and ending with attribution to a known APT group.
-By following the Cyber Kill Chain phases, I was able to map attacker behavior from scanning and brute-forcing Joomla credentials, to the successful installation of malware (`3791.exe` / `ab.exe`), website defacement with the Poison Ivy image, and eventual C2 communications with malicious infrastructure.
+By following the Cyber Kill Chain phases, I was able to map the attacker's behavior of scanning and brute-forcing Joomla credentials, to the successful installation of malware (`3791.exe` / `ab.exe`), website defacement with the Poison Ivy image, and concluded by C2 communications with malicious infrastructure.

 A key takeaway is the importance of pivoting in defensive investigations.
 Just as attackers pivot between hosts and networks, security analysts pivot across multiple intelligence sources.
-From domains to IPs, from hashes to malware samples, and from infrastructure to email addresses.
+From domains to IPs, hashes, malware samples, and infrastructure to email addresses.
 Using tools like VirusTotal, AlienVault OTX, Robtex, and Hybrid-Analysis provided visibility into the attacker’s broader infrastructure, allowed attribution to the Poison Ivy APT group, and reinforced how OSINT works well together with log analysis in Splunk.
-The lab reinforced how combining SIEM queries with OSINT tools can give a complete scope of an attack.
+The lab demonstrated how combining SIEM queries with OSINT tools can give a complete scope of an attack.

 ### Process Highlights
 - **Log Analysis in Splunk**: Queried BOTSv1 dataset for domain, HTTP, IDS, and Windows logs to trace activity.
 - **Reconnaissance Detection**: Identified attacker IPs, Joomla CMS detection, and Acunetix user-agent scans.
 - **Exploitation Evidence**: Found SQL injection attempts, brute force activity against `joomla/administrator/index.php`, and 412 unique password attempts.
-- **Installation Proof**: Confirmed upload and execution of `3791.exe` as `NT AUTHORITY\IUSR`; identified hash linked to malicious `ab.exe`.
+- **Installation Proof**: Confirmed upload and execution of `3791.exe` as `NT AUTHORITY\IUSR`.
+Also identified hash linked to malicious `ab.exe`.
 - **Defacement & Objectives**: Discovered `poisonivy-is-coming-for-you-batman.jpeg` and PHP uploads tied to SQL injection exploitation.
 - **C2 Infrastructure**: Mapped communication to `prankglassinebracket.jumpingcrab.com` and related domains.
 - **OSINT Pivoting**: Used VirusTotal, AlienVault OTX, Robtex, and Hybrid-Analysis to pivot from IPs to domains, hashes, malware, and email indicators.
-- **Attribution**: Correlated findings to Poison Ivy APT group infrastructure, supported by multiple indicators. dit
+- **Attribution**: Correlated findings to Poison Ivy APT group infrastructure, supported by multiple indicators.